 Resale liquidity (typical timeline) 12-18 months 6-12 months 18-36 months

-Flagship developments rewriting the luxury rulebook: architectural case studies
+Flagship developments rewriting the luxury rulebook

 The hidden calculus: total ownership costs and liquidity realities